ulab-uiuc/research-town/evaluation/heldout_eval/readme.md

    - "federated_learning"
    - "reinforcement_learning"

 2. `--model_name`: Specifies the model to use.
 Ensure that the model name aligns with your model provider's conventions.
-Examples of TogetherAI models include:
+Examples of OpenAI and TogetherAI models include:
-   - `--model_name="together_ai/Qwen/Qwen1.5-110B-Chat"`
+   - `--model_name="gpt-4o"`
    - `--model_name="together_ai/meta-llama/Llama-3-70b-chat-hf"`
 3. `--review_paper_num`: how many papers with reviews to evaluate.
-4. `--review_agent_num`: for each paper, how many agents as its reviewers.
+4. `--review_agent_num`: for each paper, the number agents as its reviewers.